-Fortunately, nowadays are now different treatments that can help alleviate sleep apnea.
+Fortunately, nowadays, there are different treatments that can help alleviate sleep apnea.
 One of the most commonly prescribed treatments for sleep apnea is CPAP (continuous positive airway pressure).
-CPAP is a mask that fits over the nose and/or mouth, and gently blows air into your airway allowing you to breathe at a more steady rate.
+CPAP is a mask that fits over the nose and/or mouth and gently blows air into your airway allowing you to breathe at a more steady rate.
 Most primary care doctors will recommend this form of treatment as it doesn’t involve intrusive medical procedures or medications.

 Medical Marijuana and Sleep Apnea